gdiminneapolis/jekyll-reveal-starter-kit/README.md

 `_slides/99.99.fin.html`.

-A very good practice is to leave gaps in the sequence number to make it easy to rearrange slides if you want, or insert conent as you'd like.
+A very good practice is to leave gaps in the sequence number to make it easy to rearrange slides if you want, or insert content as you'd like.

 If you need more than 100 sections or more than 100 slides per